gupta3681/Exploring_AgenticAI/README.md

 ## Features

-- **Connect Four**: An implementation of the classic Connect Four game, where agents can play against each other or a human player.
+- **Connect Four**: An implementation of the classic Connect Four game, where agents can play against each other.
 - **Rock-Paper-Scissors**: A simulation of the Rock-Paper-Scissors game, demonstrating basic agent decision-making and strategy.

 ## Installation